How the Application of Sensors in Healthcare Improves Catheter Design

 Temperature

-Measuring cardiac output with a catheter and temperature sensor is a technique used to assess the volume of blood pumped by the heart per minute.
-This technique is typically used in critical care settings, such as in the management of patients with heart failure, shock, or other cardiac conditions.
+Measuring cardiac output with a catheter and temperature sensor helps assess the volume of blood pumped by the heart per minute.
+This technique is commonly used in critical care settings, including the management of heart failure, shock, and other cardiac conditions.

 Pressure

-Cardiac catheterization with fractional flow reserve (FFR) is a medical procedure that’s used to evaluate the severity of blockages in the coronary arteries, which supply blood to the heart muscle.
-It’s typically performed when a patient has symptoms of heart disease, such as chest pain or shortness of breath, and other non-invasive tests, such as stress tests or echocardiograms, have not provided a clear diagnosis.
+Cardiac catheterization with fractional flow reserve (FFR) is used to evaluate the severity of blockages in the coronary arteries that supply blood to the heart muscle.
+It’s typically performed when patients present symptoms such as chest pain or shortness of breath and non-invasive tests have not provided a clear diagnosis.

 During the procedure, a thin, flexible catheter is inserted into an artery, usually in the groin or arm, and guided through the blood vessels to the heart.
-A contrast dye is injected through the catheter, which allows the doctor to visualize the coronary arteries on an X-ray monitor.
+A contrast dye is injected through the catheter, allowing clinicians to visualize the coronary arteries using X-ray imaging.

 While its primary purpose is to drain the bladder, a urinary – or Foley – catheter may serve a dual function in patient monitoring.